Preventive Dental Care helps you maintain a healthy mouth, reducing the need for dental intervention or restorative care.

 Dental Exam and Cleaning

 You don’t have to floss all your teeth, just the ones you want to keep!
 Remember, be true to your teeth or they will be false to you.
-The American Dental Association (ADA) advocates yearly check-ups and cleanings, and daily flossing and brushings.
-These measures go a long way toward preventing cavities and more serious dental problems, such as gingivitis, a gum disease that can lead to tooth loss.
+The American Dental Association (ADA) recommends annual dental check-ups, professional cleanings, and daily brushing and flossing to prevent common issues like cavities and gum disease.
+These measures go a long way toward preventing cavities and more serious dental problems, such as gingivitis and gum disease that can lead to tooth loss.

 A course of treatment may be recommended to get your mouth into good condition, and a maintenance plan will be worked out to help you keep it that way.
 Routine exams also allow dentists to screen patients for oral cancers.